Skip to main content

 What we are really doing is just rearranging the elements of the codomain, so we are creating a permutation of 8 elements.
 In fact, “permutation” is another term used to describe bijective functions from a finite set to itself.

-If you believe this, then you see the answer must be \(8! = 8 \cdot 7 \cdot\cdots\cdot 1 = 40320\text{.}\) You can see this directly as well: for each element of the domain, we must pick a distinct element of the codomain to map to.
+If you believe this, then you see the answer must be \(8! = 8 \cdot 7 \cdot\cdots\cdot 1 = 40320\text{.}\) You can see this directly as well: For each element of the domain, we must pick a distinct element of the codomain to map to.
 There are 8 choices for where to send 1, then 7 choices for where to send 2, and so on.
 We multiply using the multiplicative principle.

 Sometimes we do not want to permute all of the letters/numbers/elements we are given.